 Louisiana Limited Power of Attorney Form

-A Louisiana limited power of attorney (POA) is a form completed by a person (the “principal”) to give another person (the “agent”) the means to act in their place.
+A Louisiana limited power of attorney is a form completed by a person (the “principal”) to give another person (the “agent”) the means to act in their place.
 Examples of when this form may be needed are during the sale of property, money transfers, or document signing.
-When completing the assigned tasks, the agent may need to present the signed limited POA, so it is important that both parties retain a copy.
+When completing the assigned tasks, the agent may need to present the signed limited power of attorney, so it is important that both parties retain a copy.

 Download: Adobe PDF